What does the air ambulance do?

 The Hampshire and Isle of Wight Air Ambulance is based at Thruxton Airfield, near Andover, and their head office is at 4 Kings Park Road, Southampton, SO15 2AS.

-For more information about the Hampshire & Isle of Wight Air Ambulance, please visit www.hiow-airambulance.org.uk/ or watch their video which provides Information about the work of the Air Ambulance, its crew, and volunteers, and how the public can help to keep it flying and saving lives.
+For more information about the Hampshire & Isle of Wight Air Ambulance, please visit www.hiowaa.org or watch our video which provides information about the work of the air ambulance, its crew and volunteers, and how the public can help to keep it flying and saving lives.